soojin-p/Mobile-Robotics/Assignment 4 /readme.md

 ### Setup the Jenson nano with the SD-card image.
 ![Screenshot from 2023-09-07 17-35-21](https://github.com/soojin-p/UNLV_CpE476/assets/72116811/bc760156-33fe-435e-b714-0a20e0c46bf3)

-3. If you already have an SD card image of the Jetson nano with ROS installed you can also use it. roscore img
 ![Screenshot from 2023-09-07 17-37-33](https://github.com/soojin-p/UNLV_CpE476/assets/72116811/78f911f8-6ea2-41e3-a37d-518c175e49ed)

-4. Calibrate the robot by completing the "09.
+### Calibrate the robot by completing the "09.
 Robot control course"
-5. Test your Lidar and Mapping by completing the "11.
+### Test your Lidar and Mapping by completing the "11.
 Lidar course - Lidar basic-SLAM"